nogibjj/rust-mlops-template/README.md

 The main takeaway is that we use a mutex to ensure that the HashMap is not accessed by multiple threads at the same time.
 This is a very common pattern in Rust.

+### Build System

+This build system is a bit unique because it recursives many Rust repos and tests them all!

 ## Language References and Tutorials